GlossProject/docs/index.rst

 Then you publish or upload your changes.

 As much as possible Gloss does the rest for you.
-We're working to ensure that Gloss allows you to stay focused on visual and interaction design.
-To this end we will introduce new features based on feedback that make this increasingly possible.